Day 1: Greater Windhoek

 Etosha National Park

-A safari routine is established.
-In the first morning light, it goes out into the wild, whether into the thick bush away from the large salt pan, or directly to the edge of the huge flat plain, which is usually dry there.
-Depending on the amount of rainfall and time, however, the largest number of animals gather here to drink at one of the few water points.
+A safari routine begins to set in.
+At first light, you head out into the wilderness, whether into the dense bush away from the large salt pan or directly to the edge of the vast, flat plain, which is usually dry.
+Depending on the rainfall and the time of year, this is where you will find the largest number of animals gathering to drink at one of the few waterholes.

 Day 8: Etosha West

-In the morning, you will finally drop out of camp and head west through the national park.
-This is a relatively new part of the national park, which used to be virtually inaccessible as a restricted area.
-The landscape has changed significantly; lush, hilly landscape prevails here.
-Local wild animals can be observed particularly well at the numerous water points.
+In the morning, you will break camp for the last time and drive west through the national park.
+This area is a relatively new part of the park that was previously inaccessible as a restricted zone.
+The landscape has changed significantly, now characterized by lush, hilly terrain.
+The local wildlife can be observed particularly well at the numerous waterholes.

 Day 9: Twyfelfontein

-In the morning, leave the park and head towards Damaraland.
-There is a lot to see along the way.
-The landscape here is dry and lonely.
-But even here, there is plenty of animal life.
-With a bit of luck, you can see the famous desert elephants.
-But various living museums, i.e. villages in which the people living here show their way of life, a petrified forest, and much more invite you to stop by.
-In the afternoon, you will arrive at camp for tonight.
-Here, surrounded by large red rocks in the midst of breathtaking nature, you will experience a magical night.
+In the morning, you will leave the park and head towards Damaraland.
+There is plenty to see along the way.
+The landscape here is dry and remote, yet it still supports a wealth of wildlife.
+With a bit of luck, you might spot the famous desert-adapted elephants.
+Other highlights worth a stop include various living museums where local communities showcase their way of life, a petrified forest, and much more.
+You will reach your camp for the night in the afternoon, where you can enjoy a magical evening surrounded by large red rocks in the heart of breathtaking nature.

 Day 10: Twyfelfontein